-Finally, and this is most important, many organizations tend to underplay the need of engaging content that would feed the LMS platform.
+Finally, and this is most important, many organisations tend to underplay the need of engaging content that would feed the LMS platform.
 In many discussions, the choice of LMS occupies the centre-stage; the content is often taken for granted.
-In many organizations, budgetary allocations are made for LMS under the mistaken belief that content will automatically follow the installation.
+In many organisations, budgetary allocations are made for LMS under the mistaken belief that content will automatically follow the installation.

-In fact, if choices are carefully made, the vendors who excel in creating the content may also provide the platform and installation at minimal costs which would work for most organizations.
+In fact, if choices are carefully made, the vendors who excel in creating the content may also provide the platform and installation at minimal costs which would work for most organisations.

 With the advent and hype of new and multiplying tech systems and platforms, it is easy to be swayed by the plethora of choices and options available when it comes to selecting supplementary items such as the LMS.

 It has become critical to prioritise one’s requirements and needs adequately.
 Talk to your training partner today or consult an expert, don’t fall into an endless trap of going with the big brands, where instead of being a cost effective and valuable asset, eLearning becomes an expensive cost center in your budget.